We turn to the internet for everything. And that includes questions about nutrition.

 HA!
 Gotcha!
 That last statement–it’s going to happen.

 There are people who tell others that 72-hour fasts will fix their digestive issues.
-Fiber? forget it.
-Extreme fasts are the answer.
+FIbEr? forget it.
+ExTREmE FaSTinG iS ThE aNsWER.

 Or that juice cleanses give your organs “a break” from their hard work.